BasketBandit/RhythmMachine/README.md

 ##  IO, cleaning, maps and serializing.

 At this stage, I've gone full into game development mode.
 I've completely re(designed) a set of classes to make everything run smoothly, following on from the last commit.
 Now I've implemented a map system which can load external maps using serialization and such, doing this had made the rendering a bit buggy but I figured out a fix while writing this entry which essentially involved duplicating the world map and using that as a tick/render base that everything else then renders over.
+EDIT: I've now also added the ability to move from map to map.
+For example, move to the edge of a map and attempt to walk off and it will load the map next to it!